9 Signs It’s Time to Cut Off Family—and What to Do

 2. Seek professional guidance

-Consult a therapist or counselor to discuss your decision, emotions and to receive support throughout the process.
+Consult a therapist or counselor to discuss your decision, emotions, and to receive support throughout the process.
+A mental health professional can help you sort through guilt, grief, or second-guessing and ensure you’re choosing from a place of clarity.

 3. Establish boundaries